roob-p/CoverStyleSwitcher-PlayniteExtension/README.md

 - `gameid.ext` is always saved for better management.
 - You can copy any downloaded covers to the folder structure.
 - You can also manually choose a cover via Windows Explorer using the "change with Explorer" function.
+- You can select multiple images at once with "change with Explorer (batch) function.
+The Standard "change with Explorer" can be useful if you have covers stored in different places, otherwise; the batch function should be ideal.
 - `C:\Cover Styles` is the default path where covers will be placed.
-Edit `$coverPath` in CoverStyleSwitcher.psm1 as you like.
+Edit `$global:coverPath` in CoverStyleSwitcher.psm1 as you like.

 If you enjoy the extension, you can buy me a coffee.
 It will be very appreciated ;)